FB-android-app-2021/Moody/README.md

 **Optional Nice-to-have Stories**

 * User can search media titles and view emotion corresponding to it
-* User can share title with friends
+* User can share entries anonymously
 * User can see where to find suggested media item
 * User can favorite and view favorited media titles